Enforcement at the Airport

-2. If I am entering the U.S. with valid travel papers, can law enforcement officers stop and search me?
+If I am entering the U.S. with valid travel papers, can law enforcement officers stop and search me?

 All visitors and lawful permanent residents are fingerprinted on entry into the United States from abroad.

-5. If I am selected for a longer interview when I am coming into the United States, what can I do?
+If I am selected for a longer interview when I am coming into the United States, what can I do?

-7. Can my bags or I be searched after going through metal detectors with no problem or after security sees that my bags do not contain a weapon?
+Can my bags or I be searched after going through metal detectors with no problem or after security sees that my bags do not contain a weapon?

-8. What if I wear a religious head covering and I am selected by airport security officials for additional screening?
+What if I wear a religious head covering and I am selected by airport security officials for additional screening?

 If you do not want the TSA officer to touch your religious head covering, you must refuse and say that you would prefer to pat down your own religious head covering.
-You will then be taken aside and a TSA officer will supervise you as you pat down your religious head covering.
+You will then be taken aside, and a TSA officer will supervise you as you pat down your religious head covering.
 After the pat-down, the TSA officer may rub your hands with a small cotton cloth and place it in a machine to test for chemical residue.
 If you pass this chemical residue test, you should be allowed to proceed to your flight.
 If the TSA officer insists on the removal of your religious head covering, you have a right to ask that it be done in a private area.
 Officers may not conduct additional screening based solely on your race, national origin, religion, gender, ethnicity, or political beliefs.

 What if I am traveling with children?

 You may opt your children out of an airport scan.
 However, there is no exemption for children from the pat-down search.
 Children under 13 years old may leave their shoes, light jackets, and headwear on during screening.

-11. What if I am traveling with breast milk or formula?
+What if I am traveling with breast milk or formula?

-Mothers flying with and without children are permitted to bring breast milk and formula (and ice packs or other accessories required to cool the breast milk or formula) in quantities greater than three ounces, as long as you notify the officers about the items at the security checkpoint.
+Parents and caregivers flying with and without children are permitted to bring breast milk and formula (and ice packs or other accessories required to cool the breast milk or formula) in quantities greater than three ounces, as long as you notify the officers about the items at the security checkpoint.
 When carrying breast milk or formula through the checkpoint, they will be inspected.
 TSA officials may test the liquids for explosives.
 TSA officials may ask you to open the containers during the screening process.
 Breast milk and formula, along with other liquids and gels, may also be packed in your luggage and checked with your airline.

 If I am on an airplane, can an airline employee interrogate me or ask me to get off the plane?

 What do I do if I am questioned by law enforcement officers every time I travel by air and I believe I am on a “no-fly” or other “national security” list?

-If you believe you are mistakenly on a list, you should contact the TSA and file an inquiry using the Traveler Redress Inquiry Process.
+If you believe you are mistakenly on a list, you should contact the TSA and file an inquiry using the Traveler Redress Inquiry Program.
 More information is available here.
-If you think there may be some legitimate reason for why you have been placed on a list, you should seek the advice of an attorney.
+If you think there may be some reason for why you have been placed on a list, you should seek the advice of an attorney.